FedeDP/libmodule/README.md

 Please note that in order to test examples, there is no need to install the library.

 For Archlinux users, Libmodule is available on [AUR](https://aur.archlinux.org/packages/libmodule/).

+## License
+Libmodule is made available with a MIT license to encourage people to actually try it out and maybe use it inside their project, no matter if open or closed source.

+*Are you using libmodule in your project?
+Please let me know and I will gladly list it here.*